Home Drugs Tylenol Drug Interactions

 • Tylenol and Warfarin

-A study published in the Journal of Pharmaceutics about paracetamol, the name for acetaminophen in the United Kingdom, notes that the drug-drug interaction between Warfarin and paracetamol can lead to bleeding and anemia.
+A study published in the Journal of Pharmaceutics about paracetamol, the name for acetaminophen in the United Kingdom, notes that the drug-drug interaction between warfarin and paracetamol can lead to bleeding and anemia.

 Can You Take Tylenol with Ibuprofen?